 Foliar sprays to target the most susceptible crawler stage are often applied.
 Repeated applications are needed because not all the eggs hatch at once and there are overlapping generations.
 Systemic insecticides may kill soft scales more effectively than armored scales.
 Horticultural oils can also smother the scale insects.
 For more see New York and New England Management Guidelines for Greenhouse Floriculture and Herbaceous Ornamentals.

-By: Leanne Pundt, Extension Educator, UConn Extension, 2020, latest revision 2024.
+By: Leanne Pundt, Extension Educator, UConn Extension, 2020, latest revision June 2024.
+Reviewed by T. Abbey, Penn State Extension.